2019 August ACCAM – congratulations to Dux award winners, Sacha Richardson and Rebecca Dingle

 Viva Las Vegas!
 AsMA 2019

-Prof David Newman and Suzy Giuliano attended the Aerospace Medical Association (AsMA) 2019 conference in Las Vegas, Nevada which bought together more than 1600 people.
+Prof David Newman and Suzy Giuliano attended the Aerospace Medical Association (AsMA) 2019 conference in Las Vegas, Nevada which bought together more than 1,600 attendees.
 The primary focus for the Aviation Medicine unit this year was to promote the Graduate Diploma in Aviation Medicine which launched this year.
 Beyond that, the Av Med team spoke with attendees about possible collaboration and further teaching opportunities overseas.

 AsMA bought together a number of current Grad Dip AvMed students including Suresh Kesavan, pictured right with Suzy and David.